okTurtles/group-income/TYPESCRIPT-MIGRATION-PLAN.md

 - `.babelrc`: drop `@babel/preset-flow`, keep `@babel/preset-typescript`.
 - Replace `exec:flow` (`Gruntfile.js:301`) with a `tsc --noEmit` task; update `lintTasks` (`:463`); remove the `flow stop` call (`:874`) and the `@flow`/`all`-option comment at `:216-217`.
 - Delete `.flowconfig`.
 Remove `flow-bin`, `flow-remove-types`, `@babel/preset-flow` from `package.json`; replace the `flow` npm script with `typecheck`.
+- **Delete `frontend/tsModuleStub.js.flow`** (added in Step 3) along with the `module.name_mapper.extension='ts'` line that points at it.
+It is the one file the residual-Flow gate would otherwise trip on, and by this point every `.ts` importer is a `.ts` file, so nothing resolves through it any more. `vueComponentStub.js.flow` goes at the same time, superseded by `shims.d.ts` since Step 2.
 - **CI wiring — confirmed, not assumed.** `.github/workflows/ci.yml:24` runs `grunt ci-test:unit`, which is `['build', 'chelDeploy', 'backend:launch', 'exec:test']` (`Gruntfile.js:855`); `build` runs `lintTasks` unless `:skiplint` (`:463-466`).
 So swapping `exec:flow` for the `tsc` task does put typechecking in CI, with no workflow edit.
 Note the other job, `ci-test:cypress` (`:856`), uses `build:skiplint` and therefore never typechecked under Flow either — leave it that way.

 **Gate:** `node scripts/check-residual-flow.js --gate` exits 0 — zero files outside `node_modules/`, `dist/`, `contracts/`, and `historical/`.